mcharper/toneChart/README.md

 https://mcharper.github.io/toneChart/

-# Thoughts on how sound and colour may be related
+# Thoughts on sound and colour

 There are reasons to think there might be some sort of relationship.
 We use some of the same language to describe music and colour: harmony, tone, light, dark, loud, subdued etc. Many people with synaesthesia seem to perceive a relationship directly.